Meanwhile, back at the academy…

 Homes nets, ‘I think we have the makings of a fine team.
 I’ll bring Jules and Hale up in a few minutes.’

-In the commissary, Jules and Hale share a table with the remains of brunch in front of them.
+In the commissary, Jules sits across from Hale at a dining table with the remains of breakfast scattered between them.

 Hale says, “Tell me more about where you live.
 Lived.
 I’ve never been out of the city much.
 Just camping a couple of times.”